FHIR® tutorials FHIR® уроки

 Step 2: Operations input parameters

 There are two different ways to pass input parameters to an operation on a FHIR server.
 Generally, the POST action is used and the parameters are given in the HTTP body as a Parameters resource.
 Take a look at the Parameters resource in the FHIR specification now to get a feel for its contents.
-In essence, it is a simple resource containing value pairs (key, value) where value may be a FHIR data type or a whole resource.
+In essence, it is a resource containing value pairs (key, value) where value may be a FHIR data type or a whole resource.
 The point to take home here is that the Parameters resource allows you to pass in complex data types and whole resources as parameters.

 The other way to pass input parameters into operations is by using an HTTP GET and putting the parameters in the GET URL string as seen in the following examples: